 We descended the well worn path down to Murrisk , stopping at the statue of St Patrick where I said a prayer for my knee joints.

 We finally arrived at Campbell’s pub in Murrisk at 7.00pm , nearly 11 hours after we had set out from Ballintubber Abbey.
-Whilst we were trying not to make a mess by salivating over the counter two pints of Guinness were slowly poured and I had my pilgrim passport stamped by the landlady.
+Whilst trying to avoid frothing at the mouth two pints of Guinness were slowly poured and I had my pilgrim passport stamped by the landlady.
 I will now need to send this to the office of the Celtic Camino Society in Dublin who will then forward the “Celtic Camino Compostela” , the certificate I need to take to A Coruna in Galicia for the next stage of this Camino.

 So that completes the first stage of the ” Celtic Camino “.
 If you wanted to be kinder to your knees and feet you would split the Tóchair Phádraig into two stages , possibly stopping at a B&B in or around the halfway point at Aughagower.
 We were lucky to have great weather for the walk and it was a hugely enjoyable ramble across a very beautiful part of Ireland , with lots of historical interest along the way.
 To be continued from A Coruna in Galicia later this year…..